HearthStats/HearthStats.net-Uploader/README.md

 HearthStats Companion
 =====================

+___We are now officially supporting HearthstoneDeckTracker as the official HearthStats uploader for Windows.
+You can download it here: http://www.hearthstats.net/uploader___

 (Previously known as the 'HearthStats Uploader')

 This is a Java based utility designed to run in the background and automatically